 Speaking of bedroom wallpaper ideas, design a stylish blue bedroom isn't all about the paint.
 You can bring in those blue tones with prints, decor, and furniture too.
 Pick a wallpaper that has hints of blue and choose a blue headboard to be the focal point of your space.
 Having just these accents of color creates a color scheme that feels bluer without overwhelming the space with solid blue walls.

-Red is having a bit of a renaissance in the world of interiors right now, and while it can be a bold shade to decorate with, especially in the bedroom, you can balance out this fiery shade with a calming blue.
+Red is having a bit of a renaissance in the world of interiors right now, and while it can be a bold shade to decorate with, especially in the bedroom, you can balance out this fiery shade as a color that goes with blue.
 To get this pairing right, avoid a 50/50 split, you want the room to be more blue than red, and choose more rusty reds rather than anything too primary.

 This blue bedroom gets it spot on.
 Simple sky blue walls with a lovely traditional muted red brought in subtly with the striped headboard and matching lampshade.
 There's a vintage feel here that makes this bold combination more calming and suitable for a bedroom.

-Dark walls always make bolder, brighter colors pop as demonstrated here with the accents of yellow and orange.
+Dark colour schemes walls often use bolder, brighter colors pop as demonstrated here with the accents of yellow and orange.
 While, yellow and blue may sound like a bold combination, you can easily tone it down by adding in some neutral shades, as the grey headboard and bedlinen do in this bedroom.
 You still get that vibrant mix of colors but it keeps that overall calming vibe.

 Lean into blues cool tones and create a space that feels really soothing and sophisticated by pairing blue with grey.
 Pale greys and deep indigo blues work beautifully together in this space.
 It's a steely color palette, but as this bedroom shows that doesn't mean it can't be cozy and inviting too – it's all about adding in plenty of texture.
 Tactile fabrics like rich velvet and slubby linen, plus the raw edges of the throw, soften the cool tones creating a cocooning, inviting space.

-What color blue is good for a bedroom?
+What shade of blue is good for a bedroom?